فصلنامه بین المللی ژئوپلیتیک

 نویسندگان

-2 Department of Political Science, Panab University, Chandigarh
+2 - Research Scholar, Department of Political Science, Panjab University, Chandigarh, India.

-3 Head, Department of National Security Studies, Central University Jammu, J&K, India
+3 Associate Professor, Department of National Security Studies, Central University Jammu, J&K, India.

 چکیده

 The conflict between India and Pakistan represents a critical issue in South Asian geopolitics, with profound implications for human security.
-While national security has traditionally dominated discussions, the impact of military tensions on civilian lives remains underexplored.
-The lives of people living in the region are always subjected to the relationship between the two nations.
-The research identifies a gap in the literature concerning the effects of these tensions on the well-being of residents and broader human security concerns.
-The objective of this study is to explore how the ongoing India-Pakistan proxy war, particularly post-2014, has heightened human security challenges in the region.
+While national security has traditionally dominated discussions, this study identifies a significant gap in understanding how military tensions affect the well-being of civilians.
+The research explores how the ongoing India-Pakistan proxy war, particularly post-2014, has exacerbated human security challenges.
+These include infringements on human rights, hindered economic progress, and strained diplomatic ties.
+By emphasizing the socio-economic impact of these tensions, this study aims to provide a framework for addressing conflict through a human-centric approach.
 The perpetual cycle of retaliation and counter-retaliation may result in persistent infringements of human rights, hindered economic progress, and strain diplomatic ties.
 In the absence of a resolution, the current disagreement may easily escalate into a drawn-out war.
 This situation has the potential to solidify differences, prolong violence, and significantly weaken stability in the region.

 کلیدواژهها